-Fishability QLD formed through a partnership between “Bribie Island Boat Charters” and several smaller Community Groups over the past years.
-Fishability QLD provide a range of socially inclusive fishing opportunities for people who are disadvantaged, vulnerable and socially isolated.
+Fishability QLD formed through a partnership between “Bribie Island Boat Charters” and several smaller Community Groups over the past years, stemming back to 2013.
+Fishability QLD provide a range of socially inclusive fishing and outdoor recreational opportunities for people who experience disadvantage, isolation, and marginalisation.

-Fishability QLD's qualified staff and dedicated volunteers, head out into Bribie Island’s Pumicestone Passage on 8-12-seater BBQ boats (offered in kind by Bribie Island Boat Charters) and compete in a friendly yearlong fishing competition called “The Bribie Island Boat Charters Challenge”.
-Community onshore fishing and other fishing events in varying accessible locations are also offered to participants.
+Fishability QLD's qualified staff and dedicated volunteers, head out into Bribie Island’s Pumicestone Passage and The Runaway Bay Broadwater, on 8-12-seater BBQ boats, and compete in a friendly yearlong fishing competition called “The Boat Charters Challenge”.
+We also offer Health and Wellbeing Programs at both locations every Wednesday and fortnightly on Mondays.
+Community onshore fishing and other fishing events in varying accessible locations are also offered to participants, free of charge.

 Fishability QLD envisions a community where all people, regardless of circumstance, are empowered to break through social isolation and diversity, and repair health and wellbeing.

 Fishability QLD’s mission is to provide socially inclusive fishing opportunities to disadvantaged people in the community, at risk of being lonely and socially isolated.
 Our focus is to create healthy friendships, pathways, and enrich lives.
 Our motto is “Fish and Forget.”

 Fishability QLD operates with integrity and is committed to being:

 Fishability QLD believes in the power of fishing and community.
 Fishability QLD belongs to a community who are collectively committed to breaking social isolation.
 Fishability QLD recognises Aboriginal and Torres Strait Islander peoples as the traditional custodians of the land we share.

 To offer opportunities to people by providing resources to facilitate and enhance the quality of their angling and their social lives.